Note: Bakerfield Solutions is sharing this blog written by Laurie McCabe. We appreciate passing along this great article by Laurie.

 Digital transformation is just as relevant for SMBs.
 For instance, Goodway Group, a third-generation family-owned business, has evolved over the past ninety years from a printing press, to a direct-mail marketer, and now, into a digital marketing organization.

-To support its transformation from print to digital, Goodway Group needed more efficient and flexible solutions for key processes, such employee expense and commission tracking, invoicing, and financial consolidation.
+To support its transformation from print to digital, Goodway Group needed more efficient and flexible solutions for key processes, such as employee expense and commission tracking, invoicing, and financial consolidation.
 The company was also spending so much time preparing financials to show historical, descriptive data that it never had the time to focus on how to do things differently and improve processes.

 The Need is Real, But Getting Started Can Be Hard